pyarmak/entrada-1x-docs/user/docs/assessment-evaluation/learnerview.md

 This tab displays forms the learner has completed.
 Task cards display the form title and type, rotation/block name, task delivery and completion dates, and progress.
 Learners can view a task and download individual tasks or multiple tasks at once.

+When you toggle to card view of a list of users (e.g. within a distribution) you'll be able to see their user photo (if they have provided one).